Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 Freelancer write-offs to maximize your tax savings

-You’ve probably heard the word tax write offs at some point.
-But you might not know that tax write offs are the same as tax deductions.
+You’ve probably heard the words “tax write-offs” at some point.
+But did you know that tax write-offs are the same as tax deductions?
 If you’re self-employed, an independent contractor, gig worker or freelancer, one important question you might ask yourself is: how do I reduce my self-employment taxes?
-By taking tax deductions for self employed, you can lower your tax bill.
+By taking tax deductions for the self-employed, you can lower your tax bill.
 You’ll want to take every possible deduction, or at least every one you’re eligible for, but you might not even know which qualifying items can even count as tax write offs.
-The Internal Revenue Service (IRS) has certain rules and requirements in place when it comes to tax write offs for self-employed individuals.
-We’ll cover everything you need to know about tax write offs, including details about each item, eligibility requirements and how to make the deductions.
+The Internal Revenue Service (IRS) has certain rules and requirements in place when it comes to tax write-offs for self-employed individuals.
+We’ll cover everything you need to know about tax write-offs, including details about each item, eligibility requirements and how to make the deductions.

 Table of contents

-What can I write off on my taxes?undefined...Read more
+What can I write off on my taxes?...Read more

 Key Takeaways: